 The selling stockholders are selling 700,000 shares of class A common stock.
-The following table sets forth with respect to each of the selling stockholders (1) the number of shares of class A common stock held by that selling stockholder prior to the offering, (2) the number of shares of class A common stock to be sold by that selling stockholder in the offering, (3) the amount of class A common stock that the selling stockholder will hold after completion of the offering, and (4) the percentage of the outstanding class A common stock that the selling stockholder will hold after completion of the offering, without giving effect to the exercise of the underwriters' over-allotment option.
+The following table sets forth with respect to each of the selling stockholders (1) the number of shares of class A common stock held by that selling stockholder prior to the offering, (2) the number of shares of class A common stock to be sold by that selling stockholder in the offering, (3) the amount of class A common stock that the selling stockholder will hold after completion of the offering, and (4) the percentage of the outstanding class A common stock that the selling stockholder in the offering, without giving effect to the exercise of the underwriters' over-allotment option.

-Number of

-Shares of

-Number of Class A

-Shares of Common

-Number of Shares Class A Stock Held

-of Class A Common After Percentage of Class A

-Common Stock Stock to be Completion Common Stock Held

-Name of Selling Held Prior to Sold in the of the After Completion of

-Stockholder the Offering Offering Offering the Offering
+Name of Selling Common Stock to be Sold in the Common Stock Held After Completion of the Percentage of Class A Common Stock Held After Completion of Stockholder the Offering Offering Offering the Offering BancBoston Investments, Inc. 437,833 200,000 237,833 1.5% Alta Subordinated Debt Partners III, L.P 954,681 476,640 478,041 3.0% Fulcrum Venture Capital Corporation 273,420 23,360 250,060 1.6%

-BancBoston Investments,

-Inc 437,833 200,000 237,833 1.5%

-Alta Subordinated Debt

-Partners III, L.P 954,681 476,640 478,041 3.0%

-Fulcrum Venture Capital

-Corporation 273,420 23,360 250,060 1.6%